remind101/angular-tooltip/README.md

 While the directive is nice for simple tooltips that are text based, more often than not you want to show dynamic content within the tooltip.
 Angular Tooltip gives you a `$tooltip` service to build tooltips.
-The object returned by this function provides you with a `open` and `close` methods that you can use to show and hide the tooltip.
+The object returned by this function provides you with `open` and `close` methods that you can use to show and hide the tooltip.

 ```javascript